pekalicious/podcast-setup/_devices/vizio-smartcast-tablet-remote.md

 ---
 layout: review
-title:  "Vizio SmartCast Tablet Remote (XR6P10)"
+title:  "Vizio SmartCast Tablet Remote"
 date:   2019-06-18 13:46:40
 categories: device post
+score: "2"
+price: "$69.99 renewed on Amazon (when ordered on Jul 2019)"
 ---
-2/5 overall score
-Price: $69.99 renewed on Amazon (when ordered on Jul 2019)

 This was the device that made me realize I prefer small screens.

 On the surface, this looks like the perfect fit.
 An Android 7 device (not a phone), with plenty of storage, Bluetooth and 3.5mm jack, awesome dock charger, large screen and very light.
 And as a generic Android device, it's amazing.
 I still have it next to my monitor for various use cases.
 I still don't know why this isn't more popular, or why other manufacturers don't produce similar devices.
 I have 2!
 I accidentally ordered the 8GB which doesn't have enough storage for more than a single app, so I ordered the 16GB and kept them both.